LaunchPlatform/beanhub-beancount-cookiecutter/{{ cookiecutter.project_slug }}/README.md

 ## Import

-Importing data from various sources, such as your bank or credit accounts, is one major pain point of using plain-text accounting books like Beancount.
+Importing data from various sources, such as your bank or credit card accounts, is one major pain point of using plain-text accounting books like Beancount.
 We made it easier than ever for you to import various sources with rule-based automation.
-We have already provided you a sample file at [.beanhub/imports.yaml](/repos/{{ cookiecutter.username }}/{{ cookiecutter.project_slug }}/blob/master/.beanhub/imports.yaml) in this repository.
+We have already provided you a sample import rules file at [.beanhub/imports.yaml](/repos/{{ cookiecutter.username }}/{{ cookiecutter.project_slug }}/blob/master/.beanhub/imports.yaml) in this repository.

 You can download this [sample CSV file here](#).